-1 In the animal science literature, marker-assisted selection specifically refers to using the results of genetic testing to assist in the selection of breeding stock (Van Eenennaam, van der Werf, and Goddard, 2011).
-However in this analysis, markerassisted selection at the feedlot stage is defined as using genetic information to select feeder cattle for placement in the feedlot based on their genetic makeup.
+1 In the animal science literature, marker-assisted selection specifically refers to using the results of genetic testing to assist in the selection of breeding stock (Van Eenennaam, Werf, and Goddard, 2011).
+However in this analysis, marker-assisted selection at the feedlot stage is defined as using genetic information to select and feed cattle based on genetic makeup.